CoroWright/Tribute_Page/README.md

 the first project is to create a tribute page.

-below my tribute page my include:
+My tribute page must include:

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.